The Hack Day Manifesto

 Both WiFi and ethernet should share a single subnet, allowing devices to communicate regardless of how they are connected to the network.

 You will need a minimum of 1.5 power sockets available for every seat.
-That’s a minimum; many attendees will bring two, three, or more devices that require separate power.
+That's a minimum; many attendees will bring two, three, or more devices that require separate power.
 Have spare cables available.
-Make sure you have access to the fuses of all used power circuits.
+Make sure you have access to the fuses of all used power circuits, and review power requirements with the venue.

 Portable Appliance Testing